-There’s no doubt about it: fish is packed with nutrients that are great for moms and babes.
+There’s no doubt about it: fish contains tons of nutrients that are great for moms and babes.
 Fish is loaded with protein, vitamins, minerals, amino acids, and not to mention the brain boosting fatty acids EPA and DHA.
 It can get easy to become stuck in a rut with the same old fish recipes, but have no fear.
 Here are Whole30-compliant recipes to inspire you the whole nine months and beyond!

 Looking for a cheat sheet to help you make the best decision when you’re out for dinner or at the grocery store?
 You can download a printable pocket guide from Seafoodwatch.org or even download their app!

 Labeled a “best choice” for pregnancy, salmon is a rich source of protein, B vitamins, and Omega-3.
 These fatty acids promote brain and eye development for baby and could lower your risk of pre-term delivery and pre-eclampsia, according to the American Pregnancy Association.
 Try these if you’re looking to shake up your average salmon recipe!